progenetix/bycon/doc/services.md

 #### _publications_

-* queries the +publications_ database & returns concise or extended information about th ematched articles
+* queries the _publications_ database & returns concise or extended information about th ematched articles

 ##### Examples